hadley/adv-r/OO-essentials.md

 You can find the documentation for a class with `class?className`: compare `class?mle` to `?mle`.
 Most S4 classes also come with a constructor function with the same name as the class - if that exists, use it instead of calling `new()` directly.

-Unlike S3 objects, which can be built on top of any primitive type, S4 objects are all built on top of a special S4 type.
+Unlike S3 objects, which can be built on top of any base type, S4 objects are all built on top of a special S4 type.
 To access slots of an S4 object you use `@` or `slot()`:

 ```R
 hadley@age
 slot(hadley, "age")
 ```

-If an S4 object contains (inherits) from another primitive, S3, or S4 class, you can get that object using the special `.Data` slot.
+If an S4 object contains (inherits) from another base type, S3 class, or S4 class, you can get that object using the special `.Data` slot.
 This is equivalent to `unclass()`ing an S3 object.

 S4 classes have two other optional defined properties, a __validity method__ which tests to see if the values of an object are valid, and a __prototype__ object, which defines default values for fields not supplied when `new()` is called.